adamdjbrett/stevennewcomb/src/posts/bibliography.md

 tags:
   academic
 ---
+You can connect with Steven T. Newcomb and view many of these publications on his [researchgate](https://www.researchgate.net/profile/Steven-Newcomb-2) and [academia.edu](https://independent.academia.edu/StevenTNewcomb)

+## Selected
 Arnold, Philip P, and Sandra Bigtree.
 2022.
 "S1E02 - The Doctrine Of Christian Discovery As An Ideological And Legal Framework with Steven T. Newcomb."
 Mapping the Doctrine of Discovery Podcast, June 12. <https://podcast.doctrineofdiscovery.org/season1/episode-02/>.

 Arnold, Philip P, and Sandra L Bigtree.
 2023.
 "S01E02: The Doctrine Of Christian Discovery As An Ideological And Legal Framework with Steven T. Newcomb." *Podcast.
 Mapping the Doctrine of Discovery*.